vsonje2102/FileHandling/comment_extractor/README.md

-Sure!
-Here’s a README file that describes both versions of the code, highlighting their functionality and differences:

 # Comment Extraction Programs

 This repository contains two C programs for extracting comments from a source file.
 Both programs read comments from an input file and write them to an output file.
 The difference between the two programs is in how they handle comments and delimiters.